Milngavie to Inverness in 12 Stages

 - Travel insurance

-- Rest days and free days in Fort Williams or Inverness
+- Rest days and free days in Fort William or Inverness